 Snoring and Sleep Apnea

-Sleep apnea can cause snoring and pauses during breathing while you sleep.
+Sleep apnea is a sleep disorder that occurs when breathing is repeatedly interrupted during sleep.
 This condition can lead to severe changes in your sleeping habits, in addition to serious overall health problems and difficulties in your relationships with others.
 Dr. Susie Ang offers a range of effective treatment options to lessen the harmful effects of snoring and sleep apnea and help you get a better, healthier night’s sleep.

 Causes of Snoring and Sleep Apnea